twinfoundation/auditable-item-stream/packages/auditable-item-stream-rest-client/docs/reference/classes/AuditableItemStreamClient.md

 `number`

 After how many entries do we add immutable checks, defaults to service configured value.
-A value of 0 will disable immutable checks, 1 will be every item, or any other integer for an interval.
+A value of 0 will disable integrity checks, 1 will be every item, or any other integer for an interval.

 #### Returns